janosch24/hivemq-spring-boot-starter/README.md

 ### Configuration
 This starter in conjunction with _HiveMQ_ comes with sensible default values.
 There is no configuration required at all, in order to have default behavior incorporated into a _Spring Boot_ application.
-Nevertheless, all configuration parameters, required by _HiveMQ_, can be customized.
+Nevertheless, all configuration parameters, required by _HiveMQ_, can get customized.
 For a general understanding: This starter consumes _Spring Boot_ style configurations (either properties or yaml) and streamlines a standard _HiveMQ_ XML-based configuration file upon startup, so _HiveMQ_ can find it.